 The tour was well organized from start to finish.

 After the boat tour, it was a short drive to Chiapa de Corzo.
-We had an hour to visit the town, eat in one of the local restaurants or at the market before heading back to San Cristobal de Las Casas arriving around 2 pm.
+We had an hour to visit the town and eat in one of the local restaurants or at the market before heading back to San Cristobal de Las Casas, arriving around 2 pm.

 Can You Visit Sumidero Canyon without going on a tour:

-You can visit without going on an organised tour but we have heard of cases where there were no available boats.
-Getting there will take longer and you will have to factor in paying your entrance fee to the National Park.
+You can visit without an organised tour, but we have heard of cases where no boats are available.
+Getting there will take longer, and you will have to factor in paying your entrance fee to the National Park.
 When you weigh up the costs of doing it yourself or going on a tour in this instance with this tour we found going by organised tour the best option.

 Sumidero Lookout